novasamatech/parity-signer/docs/src/development/UOS.md

 The public key is determined for seed and derivation path combination for given encryption algorithm.
 The public key is not determined by the network.
-If there is already derived key with derivation path `//1` in network `Network 1`, adding through derivation import a derivation with path `//01` into another network `Network 2` must result in an error.
+If there is already derived key with derivation path `//1` in network `Network 1`, adding through derivations import a derivation with path `//01` into another network `Network 2` must result in an error.

 ## Testing parser card display